Lastaapps/ctu-bi-pjp/README.md

 cd build &&
 make
 ```
+Builded compiler outputs intermediate code from which llvm can generate a binary.

 ## Test samples ##
+Run from project root.
+Compiles binary for all example source codes in ``sources/`` directory
 ```
 ./test
 ```

 ## Compile a program ##
+Use supplied script to compile source code into binary.
 ```
 ./mila test.mila -o test
 ```